kibimon/activitymon/monstrpub-core/README.md

 ##  3. Actors and Objects  ##

-ActivityMon servers are **REQUIRED** to recognize objects of type `mon:Mon` and `mon:Trainer` as actors.
+MonStrPub servers are **REQUIRED** to recognize objects of type `mon:Mon` and `mon:Trainer` as actors.
-ActivityMon servers **MAY** treat `as:Person` objects as though a type of `mon:Trainer` were specified if no other Mon Actor Type is present.
+MonStrPub servers **MAY** treat `as:Person` objects as though a type of `mon:Trainer` were specified if no other Mon Actor Type is present.
-ActivityMon servers **SHOULD** ignore any unrecognized types on objects for whom a Mon Actor Type is specified.
+MonStrPub servers **SHOULD** ignore any unrecognized types on objects for whom a Mon Actor Type is specified.

 `mon:Trainer` Actor objects **SHOULD** have a `mon:mon` property.
 This is link to a list of all of the `mon:Mon` which an actor has successfully `mon:Capture`d, added as a side effect.